Brands Names: Adoxa, Doryx, Monodox, Targadox, Vibramycin

 - Osteomyelitis, infectious arthritis, and other diseases.

-In addition to the primary treatment, antibiotics are widely used to prevent malaria and negative consequences after an abortion.
+In addition to use in primary treatment, antibiotics are widely used to prevent malaria and negative consequences after an abortion.

-- Hypersensitivity to antibacterial agents of the tetracycline group, in particular to Doxycycline or its components.
+- Hypersensitivity to antibacterial agents of the tetracycline group, particularly Doxycycline or its components.